SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_elasticache/config/collect-logs.md

 Use the [log delivery](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Log_Delivery.html) instructions to send redis logs to CloudWatch Logs

+#### Find the list of log group names for ElastiCache instance

+Collecting logs from an ElastiCache instance requires specifying the list of log group names.
+From the AWS CloudWatch console, find the log group(s) relevant to the integration.

 #### Create collector config file

-Save the following config for collecting ElastiCache logs in a file named `redis-logs-collection-config.yaml`
+Save the following configuration for collecting ElastiCache logs in a file named `redis-logs-collection-config.yaml` and set the `region` key with the relevant value.

 ```yaml
 receivers: